danainjax/arrow-restaurant-client/notes.md

 BUILD NOTES
--[ ] Render all the Pizzas (menu) to the DOM
+-[X] Render all the Pizzas (menu) to the DOM
--[ ] Make sure the images come through on the Pizzas -[ ] Spend 1 - 2 hours on basic design of the page
+-[X] Make sure the images come through on the Pizzas
--[ ] Build out your classes in JS, review this

 # MVP

-1. - [ ] The application must be an HTML, CSS, and JavaScript frontend with a Rails API backend.
+1. - [X] The application must be an HTML, CSS, and JavaScript frontend with a Rails API backend.
 All interactions between the client and the server must be handled asynchronously (AJAX) and use JSON as the communication format.

-2. - [ ] The JavaScript application must use Object Oriented JavaScript (classes) to encapsulate related data and behavior.
+2. - [X] The JavaScript application must use Object Oriented JavaScript (classes) to encapsulate related data and behavior.

 3. - [X] The domain model served by the Rails backend must include a resource with at least one has-many relationship.
 For example, if you were building an Instagram clone, you might display a list of photos with associated comments.
 (Pizza has_many :pizza_orders & has_many :orders, through: :pizza_orders, Order has_many :pizza_orders & has_many :pizzas, through: pizza_orders)

 4. - [ ] The backend and frontend must collaborate to demonstrate Client-Server Communication.
 Your application should have at least 3 AJAX calls, covering at least 2 of Create, Read, Update, and Delete (CRUD).
 Your client-side JavaScript code must use fetch with the appropriate HTTP verb, and your Rails API should use RESTful conventions.
+- [X] GET request to get all the PIZZAS
+- [ ] POST request to create an ORDER
+- [ ] DELETE request to CANCEL an ORDER

 # BEST PRACTICES
 #### JavaScript